larrybotha/the-last-algorithms-course-youll-need/03-04-linked-ilst-complexity/README.md

 ## Takeaways

 - any time you perform an O(n) operation, there's probably a better way to do it
+- how a linked list works depends on what you're trying to achieve... if you need fast reads or writes at extremities, that's how you'll implement it...

 ## Notes